olajutoyin/olajutoyin/README.md

 ## 🚀 About Me
 - 🎓 **Education**:
-  - Master of Science in Data Science, Teesside University (Distinction)
+  - Master of Science in Data Science, Teesside University
   - Bachelor of Science in Physics, Obafemi Awolowo University

 - 💼 **Professional Experience**: